 DevOps is taking the engineering world by storm.
-More than 8 in 10 informational technology (IT) leaders say they use DevOps practices in the workplace, according to Puppet.
-So whether you’re applying for a DevOps engineer role or an engineering role at a company that uses DevOps, here’s your go-to guide for acing the DevOps interview questions.
+It’s the most popular software development methodology in the world — nearly half (47%) of software engineering teams used DevOps last year.
+So, how can you prepare for a DevOps interview?
+Whether you’re applying for a DevOps engineer role or a software engineering role at a company that uses DevOps, here’s your go-to guide for acing the DevOps interview questions.

 Coding DevOps Interview Questions

 In the initial part of a DevOps interview, you may be asked to complete coding problems to demonstrate your programming skills.
 This will be a whiteboard test, which you solve in front of the interviewer, or as part of an independent take-home test.